Skip to content

 Part A: Steps to provision a new MS SQL server.

-Note: This step requires you backing up your Pleasant Password Manager and Encrypting the new database before proceeding to switch to another database.
+Note: This step requires you to back up your Pleasant Password Manager and Encrypting the new database before proceeding to switch to another database.

 Do not follow these steps if you would like to use the default SQLite database (ignore this step below.
 By default, Pleasant Password Server includes a Securely Encrypted SQLite database on the designated computer).
 But if you would like to use a different Db order than the default Db, please follow the steps below.

 Note: It’s possible to replace this database with a different database type.
 To use the newly created MS SQL database, first, you will have to encrypt the database.
-Therefore follow these steps below.
+Therefore follow the steps below.

 Steps for MS SQL encryption